bufbuild-ru/docs/blog/connect-swift-v1/index.md

   tagline: "November 11, 2024"
 ---

-We’re excited to share that [Connect-Swift](https://github.com/connectrpc/connect-swift) has officially reached v1.0—its first stable release!
+We’re excited to share that [Connect-Swift](https://github.com/connectrpc/connect-swift) has officially reached v1.0 — its first stable release!
 With this milestone, the library’s battle-tested APIs will remain stable until its next major release.
 Projects can rely on Connect-Swift without worrying that future releases will cause breakages or require migrations.

 ## Changes on the path to 1.0